 YOLOv9 arises as a powerful model, offering innovative features that will play an important role in the further development of object detection, and maybe even image segmentation and classification down the road.
 It provides faster, clearer, and more flexible actions, and other advantages include:

-The above table demonstrates average precision (AP) of various object detection models.
+The above table demonstrates the average precision (AP) of various object detection models.

 YOLOv9 Applications